 #49.
 1969 Dodge Charger — The Dukes of Hazard

 The second car we need to forget about the TV program for.
-The classic General Lee got a modern upgrade to the big screen in 2005, and thankfully used an original 69 (although 68′s were used for some of the filming) and not some modern day prototype.
-Fast, sexy and awesome looking fun!
+The classic General Lee got a modern upgrade to the big screen in 2005, and thankfully used an original 69 (although 68′s were used for some of the filmings) and not some modern-day prototype.
+Fast, sexy, and awesome-looking fun!